 - Will I be given special consideration if I submit my application early or in the summer?

-No. All applications received complete by the November 1, 2017 deadline are given the same evaluation.
+No. All completed applications received by the application deadline are given the same evaluation.
 There is no advantage to submitting an application early.

 More on this topic in our admissions director’s blog